 - Climbing / hiking.
 There are over twelve mountain ridge hikes on Oahu alone.
 Peaks over 4,000 feet high are available on Oahu.
 On Maui you can climb Haleakala volcano up over 10,000 feet if you were really inspired.

 - Hawaii is so diverse.
 The people, the food, the things to do, the cultures, the way of life, the whole atmosphere is different from anything you’ve ever experienced.

-I could keep going of course, but those are a few amazing and awesome things about Hawaii that endear it to me.
+I could keep going on of course, but those are a few amazing and awesome things about Hawaii that endear it to me.

 Moving to Oahu, Hawaii or one of the other islands IS possible.
 If you have $15,000 and some needed skills – you can move today.
 Book a ticket and leave.
 That simple.
-It will be a struggle, but it can be done for many people with drive and ambition to make it happen.
+It will be a struggle, but it can be done and has been done for many people with drive and ambition to make it happen.